sc2-pulse/sc2-pulse/README.md

 Run the tests to ensure that you have a valid environment set up.
 You must also pass the tests before creating a PR.

-A real PostgreSQL database is required for some integration tests.
+A real PostgreSQL database with btree_gist extension is required for some integration tests.
 **This should be only a testing db, as tests will drop/create the schema.
 Do not use your real DB.**

 You can use the ```src/test/resources/application-private.properties``` file (ignored by git, used by a test config)